 It's that time again: New York Fashion Week has returned to the city for more than a week of runway shows, presentations and beyond.

-The twice-annual fashion event runs through Feb.
-16.
+The twice-annual fashion event kicked off Thursday and runs through Sept.
+14.

-We review the fall/winter collections, from your favorite iconic designers to those making their NYFW debuts.
+We review the spring/summer collections, from your favorite iconic designers to those making their NYFW debuts.